knat/XData/README.md

 Unlike XML, there is no default URI in XData.

 A URI and a name forms a full name.
-If the URI is not null or empty, we call it qualified full name and can be expressed as `{URI}Name` in semantics:
+If the URI is not null or empty, the full name is qualified and can be expressed as `{URI}Name` in semantics:

 ```
 {http://example.com/project1}Name1
 ```

-Otherwise it is a unqualified full name.
+Otherwise unqualified.

-Aliases are defined in an element and can be referenced by the self element and descendant nodes, A descendant element can redefine a alias:
+URI aliases are defined in an element and can be referenced by self and/or descendant nodes.
+A descendant element may redefine the alias:

 ```
 a1:Element1 <a1 = "http://example.com"> = (a1:MyComplexType)
+    [
+        Attribute1 = (sys:Int32)42
+    ]
     {
-        a1:Element2 = (sys:Int16)42
+        a1:Element2 = 42
         Element2 = $ (a1:MyInt32)42
         a1:Element2 <a1 = "http://other.com"> =
             {